 “I’ve realized that I cannot go back and make a brand-new start.
 But I can start from now and make a brand-new end”.

-- Engage close friends and family for support.
+- Engage close friends and family for support who are not enablers or socially connected with substance users.
 This is over and above a sponsor.

 - Remove yourself from the town, city, state, friends, and family that trigger substance use.

-- Separate yourself from all those who use inconsistent and/or unsupported path until you are self-assured that sobriety has returned.
+- Separate yourself from all those who use inconsistent and/or unsupported paths until you are self-assured that sobriety has returned.
+Continue to attend scheduled onsite and virtual recovery meetings.
+Engage in therapy and psychiatric support.

-- With the support of a physician, experiment with Gabapentin and other medications to block USE receptors.
+- With the support of a physician, experiment with medicine that may assist in cognitive realization.

-- Work and/or volunteer in substance free organizations and/or turn to a Higher Power for understanding(s).
+- Work and/or volunteer in substance-free organizations, and religious establishments, and/or turn to a Higher Power for understanding(s).
+KEEP BUSY

-- Understand life’s “triggers” and learn “reverse trigger” therapy to neutralize the pain and memories that might keep you trapped in past behaviors.
+- Understand life’s “triggers” and seek therapy to neutralize the pain and memories that might keep you trapped in the past or contributors of homelessness and substance abuse.

 If you combine any of the above actions that work for you, then you have a chance for a better quality of life in the future.
 When that happens, this blog, “Addiction-Reality-Education” has achieved its goal.